 · Limited available flood flow due to escalating urbanization process.

 Consequently, because the development in catchment areas of Klang river far exceed the projection during the early planning stages of flood mitigation program, the existing capacity of Klang River in the city centre is therefore unable to cater for the excess flood flow.
-Taking into consideration of the obstructions and constrictions in the river and based on recent study (year 2001), the government decided to construct a dual-function flood bypass cum traffic dispersion tunnel coupled with flood detention ponds to mitigate the flooding problem in Kuala Lumpur City Centre.
+Taking into consideration of the obstructions and constrictions in the river and based on study (year 2001), the government decided to construct a dual-function flood bypass cum traffic dispersion tunnel coupled with flood detention ponds to mitigate the flooding problem in Kuala Lumpur City Centre.
 SMART is an important and integral part of the overall Kuala Lumpur Flood Mitigation System.